 The Tetrex Crest Wrap is constructed of synthetic and textile uppers.
 The shoe has a traditional lace closure and is perforated at the footbed for moisture control.
 A Lycra® neoprene lining and EVA midsole are added for added comfort and stability.
 Designed with a webbed design near the heel for airflow.
 This product also incorporates the M Select™ WET GRIP sipped lugs, which are designed for greater traction.
 The shoe is available in 2 colors for men, 3 colors for women.

 - Pros: The sole liner is removable for easy cleaning or drying out.
 Customers state that traction is good in wet and dry terrain.

 - Cons: The lacing might be considered a little long.

 - Alternatives: KEEN Men’s Rialto H2, Sandal for The Outdoors, or Teva Mens Men’s M Omnium 2 Sport Sandal

 - Best For: Due to the design of this shoe, I would categorize this as a hiking sandal.
 The design would best work within an environment with very little brush, as the sides of the feet are not as covered as other hiking shoes are.
 This shoe is designed well for water exposure as well.
 This shoe would be great on established trails.

 All Out Blaze Aero Sport

-Merrell Men's All Out Blaze Aero Sport Hiking Water Shoe, Khaki, 10 M US shoes is constructed of a breathable synthetic material with the Merrell Omni-Fit™ lacing System for a great fit.
+The All Out Blaze Aero Sport shoes are constructed of breathable synthetic material with the Merrell Omni-Fit™ Lacing System for a great fit.
 The Vibram® TC5+out sole and a heel counter is added for comfort and stability.
 The shoe is available in 3 colors for men and 2 colors for women.